 Towards the end of 1900, the Monte Ne Investment Company was formed with $48,000 of Harvey’s personal money and $52,000 of investors’ money.
 The first hotel to be completed was named the Hotel Monte Ne, which was finished in April 1901.
 Hotel Monte Ne was three stories tall with two wings, each 300 feet long, and all the rooms had a doorway to the outside porches.

-Travel to Monte Ne was not easy as there were very few roads, and personal automobiles were not a common item yet.
-The Arkansas Railroad Commission granted railroad access in April of 1902.
+Travel to Monte Ne was not easy, as there were very few roads, and personal automobiles were not common yet.
+The Arkansas Railroad Commission granted railroad access in April 1902.
 Upon receiving permission for the railroad, the Monte Ne Railway Company was started in May of that same year.

-Harvey oversaw the company with a capital stock of $250,000 and 240 of the 250 shares in the company in his name.
+Harvey oversaw the company, which had a capital stock of $250,000 and 240 of the 250 shares in his name.
 The route to Monte Ne was a private line five miles from Lowell transfer station to Monte Ne.
 Railway access started in June 1902.

 In 1904, the Monte Ne Club House Hotel and Cottage Company were organized with a capital stock of $250,000.
 Five hotels were proposed; the Club House Hotel and four hotels in a row to be named after bordering states.